Big Manistique is our home and we're now on our 5th generation of family here. We love fishing this lake!

-Big Manistique Lake offers several great fishing options including walleye, perch, smallmouth bass, bluegill, panfish, northern pike and muskie.
+Big Manistique is one of the largest inland lakes in Michigan, coming in around 10,000 acres and offers several great fishing options including walleye, perch, smallmouth bass, bluegill, panfish, northern pike and muskie.

 The unique thing about fishing here is these aren't slow fish!
 The fish here love fast-moving, crank bait type fishing and trolling, though all types and styles of fishing work depending on what you're going for.